2020 UF Carpentries Club Elections!

-Ballots will be distributed on Thursday, September 12, and are due back by midnight of Monday, September 23.
+Ballots will be distributed on Sept.
+21st, and are due back by midnight of Sept.
+29th.

 If you believe you are an eligible voter, but have not yet received a ballot link, please contact us immediately.

 2019-2020 UF Carpentries Club Elections Candidate Statements

 I am an research scientist at the Florida Museum in Department of Natural History.
 My involvement started with software carpentry when I participated in the software carpentry workshop offered by UF carpentries club in 2017.
 Later, I was involved as a helper with several carpentry workshops.
 I am really attracted to the concept of educating students and other members of the university community to the essential skills of programming and data literacy which software carpentry workshop offers.
 Earlier I was involved with software carpentry informally, but would like to get involved as a board member to bring diversity component to the board.
 As a board member I would help organize more workshops on various thematic areas.
 I am nominating myself on the UF software carpentry board.

 I have attended carpentries training in 2016 followed by instructor training and have been associated with UF Carpentries Club as a helper for a few workshops.
 I use Python and R for my own work and I am interested in open data and open source software.
 I love training people in informatics and have been doing that in Africa and Asia.
 I believe in empowering the researchers with analytical tools that contribute to better research and carpentries really works in that area.
 I would love to support the UF Carpentries Club in the mission.
 Professional profile